finos/common-domain-model/docs/eligible-collateral-representation.md

 -   Includes attributes to identify regulatory rules by defined eligibility identification categories published by regulatory bodies such as EMIR, CFTC and US Prudential.
--   Provides a means of Identifying Schedules and constructing reusable collateral profiles.
+-   Provides a means of identifying schedules and constructing reusable collateral profiles.
 -   Standardises digital data representation components to construct the details to identify collateral eligibility not just for regulatory